segmentio/segment-docs/src/connections/destinations/catalog/posthog/index.md

 ---
 [PostHog](https://posthog.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is self-hosted, open-source analytics product.
 Get the same powerful features as other product analytics software but keep full control over your data.

 This destination is maintained by PostHog.
-For any issues with the destination, [contact their support team](mailto:hey@posthog.com).
+For any issues with the destination, [contact the PostHog Support team](mailto:hey@posthog.com).

 ## Getting Started